ZachDaChampion/Search-Visualizer/README.md

 # Search-Visualizer

 # TODO
-- Add colored borders to cells
-- Redo selection effect to use colored border
 - Make visualization use colored borders instead of recoloring entire cell
 - Add A* info and cell IDs to grid
 - Add search update loop